 Abstract

-This work contributes to understanding the potentially heterogeneous consequences of the Covid-19 pandemic for changes in the number of births by mothers’ age and educational attainment in contexts of high socioeconomic inequality and relatively poor institutional response to the health and economic crises spurred by the Covid-19 pandemic.
-Using register data on births and deaths for Brazil and Colombia, we document state-level correlations between the intensity of the pandemic -measured by current, nine-month lagged, and cumulative excess mortality, and the observed number of births relative to a Covid-19-free hypothetical scenario.
-We disaggregate these correlations according to the mother’s age and educational attainment to test the hypothesis that the prompt consequences of the Covid-19 on births interact with pre-existing forms of social inequality, potentially deepening socioeconomic gaps across subpopulations in these two countries.
-We argue that highlighting the socioeconomic-specific consequences of the pandemic is of utter importance and may go beyond differences by years of schooling as ethnic, migration status, and sexual minorities in several contexts, including high-income countries, may be suffering the consequences of Covid-19 pandemic differently compared to the majority of the population.
+This work contributes to the current understanding of the potentially heterogeneous impact of the Covid-19 pandemic on changes in the number of births by maternal age and educational attainment in contexts characterized by high socioeconomic inequality and relatively poor institutional responses to the health and economic crises triggered by the Covid-19 pandemic.
+Using register data on births and deaths for Brazil and Colombia, we document state-level correlations between the intensity of the pandemic, measured by the current, nine-month lagged, and cumulative excess mortality, and the observed number of births relative to a Covid-19-free hypothetical scenario.
+We disaggregate these correlations according to maternal age and educational attainment to test the hypothesis that the immediate effects of the Covid-19 pandemic on births interact with pre-existing forms of social inequality, which could further deepen the socioeconomic gaps between subpopulations in these two countries.
+We argue that highlighting the socioeconomic-specific consequences of the pandemic is of vital importance, as these effects may vary depending on individuals’ years of schooling, ethnicity, migration status, and sexual minority status in many contexts, including in high-income countries.
+Thus, certain subpopulations may suffer more acutely from the consequences of the Covid-19 pandemic than the majority of the population.

 Introduction

-Understanding the effects of the Covid-19 pandemic on population dynamics is urgent.
-These effects prove to be profound, extensive to every dimension of population dynamics, and likely to last for decades.
-Since the pandemic started, demographers have called attention to the necessity to consider the effects of Covid-19 not only in mortality but also on fertility (Tomas Sobotka et al. 2021; Aassve et al. 2020), fertility intentions (Emery and Koops 2022; Lindberg et al. 2020; Luppi, Arpino, and Rosina 2020), and migration (Ferris and Sorrell 2021; Guadagno 2020).
-Research has also described the impact of the pandemic on other dimensions of demographic change –including household composition, population aging, territorial distribution, and kinship networks (Verdery et al. 2020)–, and considered the impact of Covid-19 on fertility for population projections (Berrington et al. 2022).
+There is an urgent need to better understand the effects of the Covid-19 pandemic on population dynamics.
+These effects are proving to be profound, as they extend to every dimension of population dynamics, and are likely to last for decades.
+Since the start of the pandemic, demographers have highlighted the importance of considering the effects of Covid-19 not only on mortality, but also on fertility (Tomas Sobotka et al. 2021; Aassve et al. 2020), fertility intentions (Emery and Koops 2022; Lindberg et al. 2020; Luppi, Arpino, and Rosina 2020), and migration (Ferris and Sorrell 2021; Guadagno 2020).
+Researchers have also described the impact of the pandemic on other dimensions of demographic change, including on household composition, population aging, territorial distribution, and kinship networks (Verdery et al. 2020).
+In addition, the question of how population projections should be adjusted to reflect the impact of the pandemic on fertility has been raised (Berrington et al. 2022).

-Due to the magnitude and scope of the pandemic, most studies’ theorization hinges on the idea of an overarching pandemic impact on population dynamics.
-However, the influence of Covid-19 on reproductive behaviors and outcomes is likely to vary between and within countries (Aassve et al. 2021).
-Between-country variation arises from differential capacity to respond to the pandemic due to factors such as quality and coverage of national health systems, access to vaccines, timing and duration of the lockdowns, financial support for families and companies, and pre-existing patterns of reproductive behaviors and rights (e.g., fertility levels, access and prevalence of contraception, access to family planning, and abortion regulations).
-Analogously, sub-national disparities along these dimensions are potential sources of within-country variation in how the pandemic has and is influencing reproductive outcomes, particularly for countries with socioeconomically heterogeneous populations, large geographical extensions, and weak or absent welfare policies.
+Because of the magnitude and the scope of the Covid-19 pandemic, the theorization of most such studies has hinged on the assumption that the pandemic is having a far-reaching impact on population dynamics.
+However, the extent to which the Covid-19 pandemic is influencing reproductive behaviors and outcomes is likely to vary between and within countries (Aassve et al. 2021).
+Between-country variation may arise from differences in countries’ capacities to respond to the pandemic due to factors such as the quality and the coverage of national health systems, access to vaccines, the timing and the duration of the lockdowns, levels of financial support for families and companies, and pre-existing patterns of reproductive behaviors and rights (e.g., fertility levels, the prevalence of contraception, access to contraception and other forms of family planning, and abortion regulations).
+Analogously, subnational disparities along these dimensions are potential sources of within-country variation in the degree to which the pandemic has been and is influencing reproductive outcomes, particularly for countries with socioeconomically heterogeneous populations, large geographical areas, and weak or absent welfare policies.